ttanvirr/drf-oasis-task-manager/README.md

 # The API URLs are now determined automatically by the router.
 urlpatterns = [
     path("", include(router.urls)),
+    path("users/register/", views.UserRegistration.as_view(), name="user-registration"),
 ]

 ```

 Registering the `ViewSets` with the `router` is similar to providing a `urlpattern`.
 We include two arguments - the URL prefix for the views, and the view set itself.

-The `DefaultRouter` class we're using also automatically creates the API root view for us, so we deleted the `api_root` function from our views module.
+The `DefaultRouter` class we're using also automatically creates the API root view for us, so we can remove the `api_root` function from our views module.

 Run the development server and check that everything works as expected.